achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 layout: page
 ---

-# Adapting Joe R. Lansdale's Hap and Leonard
+# Adapting Joe R. Lansdale's Hap and Leonard for the Savage Worlds RPG

+_This is a work in progress_

 Hap Collins and Leonard Pine are the main characters in series of novels and short stories by Joe R. Lansdale.
 In 2016, the Sundance network released a